Iranian Nobel laureate suffered suspected heart attack in prison, family says

 INSUFFICIENT EVIDENCE

-No evidence found in cross-references, web search, or Wikipedia to confirm or refute the claim about her temporary release from Evin Prison in December 2024.
+No evidence was found in web search or Wikipedia to confirm the December 2024 temporary release from Evin Prison.

 “She continued campaigning while undergoing treatment and was arrested in the north-eastern city of Mashhad last December after giving a speech at the memorial ceremony of a fellow human rights activist.
 Her family said she was taken to hospital after being beaten on the head and neck during the arrest.”